majajukic/Food-Delivery-App/README.md

 ### 2. **API Gateway**

 - **Technology**: Spring Cloud Gateway
 - **Purpose**: The API gateway acts as the entry point for all client requests and routes the requests to the appropriate microservices.
-It integrates with **Okta** for authentication.
+It integrates with **Okta** for authentication and auhtorizaion (there are 2 user roles: *Admin* and *Customer*).
 It authenticates requests and propagates the authentication context down the pipeline for other services.
 - **Docker Container**: `api-gateway`
 - **Port**: `9090`
 - **Dependencies**: